mir-group/phoebe/doc/doc_pages/InputFiles.md

 @subsection numOccupiedStates numOccupiedStates
 <ul>
 <li> Determines the number of occupied Kohn-Sham states at the ground state.
-The default value can be read from either the @ref electronH0FileName (when this is the Quantum-ESPRESSO xml file) or the file with the el-ph interaction.
-The user choose instead to specify the @ref fermiLevel (@ref numOccupiedStates can be computed knowing that).
+The default value might be read from the @ref electronH0FileName (when this is the Quantum-ESPRESSO xml file) or the file with the el-ph interaction (so, the user may not need to specify it for transport calculations).
+This value controls where the Fermi level is set.
+The user alternatively can specify the @ref fermiLevel (and @ref numOccupiedStates will be computed from the Fermi level).
 <li> *double*
 <li> Optional.
 </ul>